prchinmay/retail_store_robot/README.md

 The video above shows our team's implementation of item search and pick on the TIAGO robot in TU Delft's AIR lab.
-[!Watch this video](https://www.youtube.com/watch?v=xifuk3I1CPw) for the ROS simulation of the same.
+[Watch this video](https://www.youtube.com/watch?v=xifuk3I1CPw) for the ROS simulation of the same.

 ## Description
 In today's modern society, people are often stressed and always in a hurry, and today's supermarkets only increase this burden.